jacomyma/ok-boometer/scripts/JS/README.md

 node stream.js
 ```

-**Note**: this script auto-dies after a while, because in production ```forever``` will reboot it anyway.
+**Note**: this script auto-dies after a while, because in production ```pm2``` will reboot it anyway.
 It ensure that the script does not get stuck in weird places for unknown reasons for too long.

 ## Monitor your API use